 Jenner first catapulted to fame after winning the 1976 Olympic decathlon and now draws the celebrity spotlight for his role in the “Keeping Up With the Kardashians” reality show and his decision to talk publicly about his gender identity.

-Authorities hadn't determined who was at fault in the crash, Sgt.
-Phillip Brooks of the Los Angeles County Sheriff's Department told CNN Sunday.
+Authorities haven’t determined who was at fault in the Saturday crash, Sgt.
+Phillip Brooks of the Los Angeles County Sheriff’s Department told CNN Sunday.
 They also haven’t released details about the victim.

-That day, Jenner was driving a black Cadillac SUV that was the third vehicle involved in a multiple rear-end collision, Brooks said.
+He was driving a black Cadillac SUV on Saturday that was the third vehicle involved in a multiple rear-end collision, Brooks said.

 Jenner’s Escalade was towing a trailer with an all-terrain vehicle on it when it ran into the Lexus from behind, Brooks said.
 The Lexus spun into oncoming traffic and was hit by a Hummer H2.